 Personal comments: whereas organizations that are legally obliged to comply with ISO27k standards should determine the requirements for themselves, a Standing Document may prove useful in reminding committee members that changes to the standards can have significant implications for users.
 It may also have marketing benefits, proving that the ISO27k standards have real value and purpose.

-The call for contributions for this study period asked for inputs regarding:
+The call for contributions for this study period is seeking inputs regarding:

-Personal comments: contributions received so far have referred quite vaguely, as far as I can tell, to cybersecurity as some sort of subset or mashup of information security, IT security, cyberspace security, network security etc. An immediate issue, then, is the lack of clarity over terminology.
-The rapporteur notes, “The definition of Cybersecurity even the spelling of it need to be discussed and agreed as current definition is inconsistent”.
+Personal comments: the lack of clarity over terminology continues to dog this SP.
+The rapporteur noted, “The definition of Cybersecurity even the spelling of it need to be discussed and agreed as current definition is inconsistent”.
 That is obviously a stumbling block for a standard, particularly as all those areas are already covered by existing standards.

 But, on past experience, that’s unlikely to prevent SC 27 pressing ahead regardless.